udayxhegde/staging/_posts/2022-12-07-azuread-federate-aws.md

 Since this is the first time the identity pool sees a request for wlid_1, it created an identity in the pool and linked it with my wlid_1 identity.
 Any future token request for wlid_1 will always return a token for this Cognito identity.
 The subject claim of the token will contain the Cognito IdentityId.
 In my example above, the subject claim will be "us-east-1:d2237c93-e079-4eb3-964c-9c9a87c465d7"

 You may wonder how you will keep track of an additional set of these developer identities for your workloads.
 A simpler alternative is to use the client_id of the Azure AD workload identity you will use for this federation.
 Let's use that approach in this walkthrough.
-Let's create a Cognito identity using the client_id of the managed identity we will use.
+Let's create a Cognito identity using the client_id of our managed identity.

 ```
 aws cognito-identity get-open-id-token-for-developer-identity \